LinaPadole/PortFolio/README.md

 ---

 ## 📁 Folder Structure
+portfolio/
-<pre> portfolio/ ├── index.html ← Main HTML file └── image.jpg ← Profile or portfolio image used in the HTML </pre>
+├── index.html       # Main HTML file
+└── image.jpg        # Profile or portfolio image used in the HTML

 ---